 I worked at a farm – cutting grass, chopping trees, and shoveling manure for 4 months – something I thought I’d never have to do with a Harvard degree.

-Finally, I landed my first real job as an assistant project manager at a construction company, and I felt that my stars had aligned and I started to piece my life together.
+Finally, I landed my first real job as an assistant project manager at a construction company building a skyscraper in NYC, and I felt that my stars had aligned and I started to piece my life together.
+After I paid my first first month of rent and the security deposit, I only had $200 on my account but I had a job and everything was going to be ok.

-But same as before, what little control I had gained back, I lost completely.
+But same as before, what little control I had gained back, I lost completely a few months into living in the city.
 Within the span of one week, my 3-year long relationship crumbled, I lost my job, and my grandpa passed away.
-Paying $1,600/month for a tiny, cockroach-infested apartment, no job, no money, and alone in New York – I was screwed.
+Paying $1,600/month for a tiny, cockroach-infested apartment, no job, no money, and alone in New York – I fell flat on my face.
 For two weeks, all I could do was sit on a couch and focus on not having a complete meltdown (which, I totally had).

 As you can imagine, I needed to take a break after my “eventful week.”
 That’s when I went to see Jim, my mentor since high school.
 We started talking about my experience and about how he’s trying to help students get better grades.